Eating Disorders

 - Experiencing intense guilt or self-disgust post-binge

 Cognitive behavioural psychotherapy, tailored for BED, is the most effective treatment.
-Interpersonal therapy and specific medications are also efficient in managing this disorder.
+Interpersonal therapy in Singapore or online and specific medications are also efficient in managing this disorder.

 Other Specified Feeding and Eating Disorder (OSFED)